supreme-gg-gg/instagram-cli/README.md

 - We transform Instagram from a brainrot hell into productivity tool
 - We give back control of social media to the user
-- We enable user to do more with less
+- We allow you to focus on meaningful conversation with friends
 - We celebrate the art and simplicity of terminal UI
 - We preserve the core of social media and protect your attention